 Future Hospital Plans

-Learn More about the Ballot Measure and how it supports keeping emergency and other healthcare services on Catalina Island In-Depty Q&A with CEO Jason Paret
+Learn More about the Ballot Measure and how it supports keeping emergency and other healthcare services on Catalina Island In-Depth Q&A with CEO Jason Paret

-This Q&A with Jason Paret originally appeared in full in the Catalina Islander in December 2017.
+This Q&A with Jason Paret originally appeared in full in the Catalina Islander in December 2017, and was updated January 2020.

 The State of California has mandated that all hospitals meet earthquake safety standards as established by the year 2030 – which means we must begin raising the necessary funds for a new medical center.
 If the Catalina Island Medical Center cannot meet the seismic standards by 2030, it will close.